StudSec/pwncrates/pwncrates/README.md

 # Webapp
-This folder contains all files directly related to the webapp.
+This folder contains all files directly related to the pwncrates.

 When developing, use the following docker-compose command, this will start the application in debug mode without nginx.